 This update is going to be somewhat sparse, as I’m currently hunkered down in my sleeping bag, having made a few (well, one, really) less than optimal decisions that caused me to end my day far earlier than I should have.

 Just under 14 windy miles of hiking was wearing on me, and I reached the campsite at Oriflamme Canyon a bit after 3 pm.
-Given the location of the next viable campsite (either 4, or 5.5 miles ahead), either of which would have made tray more than 17 miles, I didn’t want to risk getting to camp too tired, or too late, with another night of freezing temperatures forecast.
+Given the location of the next viable campsite (either 4, or 5.5 miles ahead), either of which would have made today longer than 17 miles, I didn’t want to risk getting to camp too tired, or too late, with another night of freezing temperatures forecast.

 That really shouldn’t have been that big a consideration, though.
 I’m still thinking distance in terms of the Appalachian Trail, and the PCT is much gentler, so it probably would not have killed me to push 17 or 18 miles in my first week.
 At the least, it would have had me hiking for an extra few hours, rather than hunkered down in my sleeping bag as my tent whips around me as much as it possibly can.
 (I am really starting to not like this tent in more than gentle winds; I would have been much more comfortable in the tent I had on the AT.)